costott/rs118/src/raytracer.md

 ### Task 9.2: Dielectric

-You can refract rays, so let's add a dielectric material that does just that with it's scatter method.
-Create a new struct `Dielectric` with a single field, it's refraction ratio ($\frac{\eta}{\eta '}$).
+You can refract rays, so let's add a dielectric material that does just that with its scatter method.
+Create a new struct `Dielectric` with a single field, its refraction ratio ($\frac{\eta}{\eta '}$).
 Create a new `Material` impl for it, such that `scatter` returns a new reflected (\*technically it's refracted now) ray with a colour attenutation of 1 (no attenuation), and direction vector calculated by your refract function.
 Don't forget to normalise your incident ray before using it, as we made the assumption that $\mathbf{a} = \mathbf{b} = 1$ when we did the maths above.

-An interesting thing to note is that if your ray comes from outside the sphere (ie, `hit.front_face == true`), then you will need to set the refraction ratio to be it's reciprocal, as $\eta$ and $\eta '$ are flipped.
+An interesting thing to note is that if your ray comes from outside the sphere (ie, `hit.front_face == true`), then you will need to set the refraction ratio to be its reciprocal, as $\eta$ and $\eta '$ are flipped.

 Update the scene to change the left sphere to be a dielectric with a ratio of 1.5 (roughly glass), then render it and see what you get.